-In addition to fantastic scenery, the tour visits the fine cities of Zamora, Tordesillas, Valladolid, Peñafiel and Segovia, as well as the Ribera del Duero wine region, where we do a tasting at a marquee vineyard.
+In addition to fantastic scenery, the tour visits the fine cities of Zamora, Tordesillas, Valladolid and Segovia, as well as the Ribera del Duero wine region, where we enjoy a tasting at a marquee vineyard.
 The region is known for its castles, rich history and traditional culture.

 Our destination is Zamora - a small city with a delightful historic center.
 Here you can visit the impressive castle as well as the 16th century watermills, and explore the narrow lanes of the old town.

-We stop at the town of Toro and visit its 10th century Alcazar which was built as a border fortification between the Muslim caliphate to the south, and the Christian kingdoms to the north.
+We stop at the town of Toro and visit its 10th century Alcazar, which was built as a border fortification between the Muslim caliphate to the south and the Christian kingdoms to the north.

 The day finishes in the charming town of Tordesillas.
 It was here in 1494 that the treaty was signed splitting the 'new world' between Spain and Portugal, and was also where Queen Juana was controversially imprisoned in the 16th century, leading to a period of Habsburg rule in Spain.

 The route passes through Simancas; home to a 15th century castle that currently contains the Spanish National Archive.
 And we stop for lunch at the small town of Fuensaldaña; which also has a very impressive castle, where Queen Isabella of Castile and King Ferdinand of Aragon spent their honeymoon, after their wedding which united Spain for the first time.

 The ride finishes in the city of Valladolid.
 A former capital of Spain, Valladolid is full of exquisite architecture, with many fine buildings dating from the 15th and 16th centuries.
 It's Plaza Mayor (Main Square) is the oldest of its type in Spain.

 Medium Route: 55km (34 miles)